A&Spire to Illuminate Pillar 2

-Year 1: The Department of Biology and the Department of Psychology & Neuroscience lowered the Advanced Placement (AP) score needed to earn credit at Baylor.
-For Psychology & Neuroscience the change became effective in the fall of 2020, and for Biology the change will be effective in the fall of 2021.
+Year 1: The Department of Biology and the Department of Psychology and Neuroscience lowered the Advanced Placement (AP) score needed to earn credit at Baylor.
+For Psychology and Neuroscience the change became effective in the fall of 2020, and for Biology the change will be effective in the fall of 2021.

 Year 2: The Advanced Placement policies stated in Year 1 have been implemented.
 As outlined in the Academic Capacity Committee document:

-- A draft is under consideration to revise compensation for Undergraduate Program Director positions across the College, and Biology, Chemistry and Psychology & Neuroscience are included in that draft.
+A draft is under consideration to revise compensation for Undergraduate Program Director positions across the College, and Biology, Chemistry and Psychology and Neuroscience are included in that draft.